corbindavenport/alt-text-creator/README.md

 **You must supply your own API key from OpenAI for the extension to work.** Alt Text Creator uses the Low Resolution mode in the API and local caching to reduce the per-image processing cost.
 The [current pricing](https://openai.com/pricing#:~:text=Vision%20pricing%20calculator) is available on OpenAI's website.

 Store links coming soon!

+This browser extension is not affiliated with OpenAI.
+The icon uses images from [Bootstrap Icons](https://icons.getbootstrap.com/).